RTBlanco/Py_pong/README.md

 <img src="https://media.giphy.com/media/fx77jxbYXyWKZickO7/giphy.gif">

 ## installation
-Py_pong requires that you have python 3.7 and use pipenv
+Py_pong requires that you use pipenv

 1. Navigate to the Py_pong directoy and activate pipenv virtual envirment and install the needed dependencies which is just py_game